How to Autofit Column Width in Google Sheets

 The above steps would instantly auto-fit the column based on the text in the cells.

-Note that auto-fit adjusts to accommodate the cell with the maximum text.
-So if you have a cell that has a lot of text, autofit may widen the column a lot.
+Note: The Google Sheets auto-fit column width function adjusts to accommodate the cell with the maximum text.
+So if you have a cell with a lot of text, autofit may widen the column a lot.

 In case you want to autofit column width for multiple columns at once, follow the below steps: